Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Observations Data Analysis

 \subsection{Spectroscopic Light Curve Fitting}

 To construct the spectrophotometric light curves, we sum the first order flux in bins of 80 pixels (corresponding to a constant resolving power of approximately $R$=25).
-The combined effects of the spectrum of the late-M host star, and the low throughput of the SOSS order 2 mean that the second order trace is incredibly faint for observations of TRAPPIST-1 planets \citep[e.g.,][]{lim_atmospheric_2023}.
+The combined effects of the spectrum of the late-M host star, and the low throughput of the SOSS order 2 mean that the second order trace is very faint for observations of TRAPPIST-1 planets \citep[e.g.,][]{lim_atmospheric_2023}.
 We therefore do not bin order 2 further, and simply include the white light curve results in our transit spectrum.
-The orbital parameters from both visits are consistent between visits (Table~\ref{tab: WLC Parameters}), and we therefore fix them to the weighted average between the two when fitting the spectroscopically binned light curves.
+The orbital parameters from both visits are consistent between visits (Table~\ref{tab: WLC Parameters}) as well as with literature values \citep[e.g.,][]{agol_refining_2021}, and so we fix them to the weighted average between the two visits when fitting the spectroscopically binned light curves.
 We include the same systematics model as mentioned above for each visit, except that we fix the characteristic timescale of the GP to the best-fitting value from the white light fit for each visit, and allow the amplitude to freely vary, since we can reasonably expect the impacts of stellar variability to be more prominent at bluer vs.\ redder wavelengths \citep[e.g.,][]{radica_muted_2024}.

-We find a slight offset of $\sim$122\,ppm between the spectra of of the two visits, which we attribute to residual dilution from the pre-transit flare in visit 2.
-Indeed, this can also be noticed in the white light curve depths for each visit shown in Table~\ref{tab: WLC Parameters}, where the visit 2 order 1 transit depth is $\sim$100\,ppm shallower than visit 1 --- suggestive of dilution.
-We tested trimming a different number of pre-transit integrations and found that this slightly changed the offset (to the tune of 5 -- 10\,ppm), but did not change the shape of the final transit spectrum.

 We also reduce and fit the TSOs from each visit using the independent \texttt{NAMELESS} pipeline \citep{feinstein_early_2023, coulombe_broadband_2023}.
 Further details of this analysis are presented in Appendix~\ref{sec: Additional Reductions}, and a comparison of the spectra from both pipelines are shown in Figure~\ref{fig:CompareSpectra}.
-Since the spectra from each pipeline are consistent to within 1-$\sigma$ for both visits, we only consider the \texttt{exoTEDRF} spectrum for the remainder of our analysis.
+Since the spectra from each pipeline are consistent to within 1-$\sigma$ for both visits (or $\lesssim$1 via a $\chi^2$-per-data-point metric), we only consider the \texttt{exoTEDRF} spectrum for the remainder of our analysis.